-- Set up within 250 yards of another group.
-Relocate if they "got the spot" first. - Shoot at birds actively working another set. (i.e.:" on the swing" of a landing) - · Call birds actively working another set. - Call excessively -or- if it isn't working. - Lose perspective or awareness of your surroundings.
+- Set up within 200 yards (think in terms of two football fields) of another group.
+Relocate if they "got the spot" first. - Shoot at birds actively working another set. (i.e. "on the swing" of a landing) - · Call birds actively working another set. - Call excessively -or- if it isn't working. - Lose perspective or awareness of your surroundings.